cloud-007/cloud-007/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=cloud-007)

-I am a <b>Full Stack Mobile Application Developer</b> currently working as a Software Engineer at <b>LII Lab</b>.
+I am currently working as a <b>Software Engineer</b> at <b>LII Lab</b>.

-I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in <b>C++, Django, Django Rest Framework, Flutter, React</b>, etc. I've worked with <b>speech recognition, system design, API development, and cross-platform application development.</b>
+I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in <b>C++, Django, Flutter, React.js</b>, etc. I've worked with <b>Speech Recognition, API development, and cross-platform application development.</b>

 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
 When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.

 ### Talking about Personal Stuff:

-- 🛠 &nbsp; I’m currently working with <b>Django Rest Framework, Flutter, React.js</b> etc.
+- 🛠 &nbsp; I’m currently working with <b>Django, Flutter, React.js</b> etc.
 - 🚀 &nbsp; I’m currently exploring <b>System Design, Backend Development, Design Patterns</b>.
 - 📫 &nbsp; Reach me out: <b><i>mie.mazharul@gmail.com</i></b>.

 ### My Absolute Favorites:

-- 🌐 &nbsp I love traveling, exploring new technologies, and building cool stuff.
+- 🌐 &nbsp; I love traveling, exploring new technologies, and building cool stuff.
 - 🍕 &nbsp; Meetups & Tech Events & Hackathons.

 ### Languages and Tools: